Behavioral interview questions: Avoid these three mistakes

 In other words, says Janz, don’t ask a behavioral interview question about the last time someone used a skill.
 Instead, ask a question about the most effective way they’ve used the skill.

-There’s another good reason to ask superlative-based behavioral interview questions.
-They make job candidates feel good about the interview experience.
+By posing a superlative-based interview question to all candidates, you ensure you’re giving everyone the same opportunity to shine.
+There’s another good reason to ask superlative-based behavioral interview questions—they make job candidates feel good about the interview experience.
 Negative questions can have the opposite effect, Janz says.

 “Some interviewers love behavioral interviews because they can ask tough questions to reject everyone but the one person they hire,” he says.
-“They focus on the negative and that turns off top performers.
+“They focus on the negative, and that turns off top performers.
 They’re going to lose them.”

-You can get just as much information discussing accomplishments, overcoming challenges and dealing with disappointment by asking behavioral interview questions such as:
+You can get just as much information discussing accomplishments, overcoming challenges, and dealing with disappointment by asking behavioral interview questions such as:

-- Tell me about the time you most wish you had a chance to do a sales presentation again.
+- Tell me about a time you most wish you could re-do a sales presentation.

-- What happened and what happened the next time you had a chance to put that insight into practice?
+- What happened, and what happened the next time you had a chance to put that insight into practice?

 Ask behavioral interview questions to get the best information—and employees

 Coming up with effective interview questions requires a little time and effort.
 But creating correctly phrased questions will set you up to select the best possible candidate.
 Get help with this and other aspects of your business by signing up for Monster Hiring Solutions, where you’ll get expert recruiting insights, the latest information on hiring trends, and other resources designed to find the best workers.